IT security audit: Types, checklist, and best practices

 Comprehensive security audits

-Comprehensive security audits combine different elements of compliance checks, like risk assessments, and technical testing, to provide a holistic view of your organization’s security posture.
+Comprehensive security audits combine compliance checks, risk assessments, and technical testing to deliver a holistic view of an organization’s security posture.
+They cover governance, infrastructure, applications, human factors, incident response, and business continuity.

 How often should security audits be performed?